Emergent Universe as an interaction in the dark sector: Introduction

 \section{Introduction}

-Since 1998, there are strong evidences that the universe is flat and it is in an accelerated expansion phase.
-Some of these evidences comes from the cosmological and astrophysical data from type Supernovae Ia (SNIa) \cite{Riess1}, \cite{Perlm}, \cite{Astier}, the spectra of the Cosmic Microwave Background (CMB) \cite{Spergel} radiation anisotropies and Large Scale Structure (LSS) \cite{Drees}, \cite{Garrett}.
-One of the alternatives to explain this faster expansion phase has been attributed to a mysterious dark energy component with negative pressure.
+Since 1998, there are strong evidences that the universe is flat and in an accelerated expansion phase.
+Some of these evidences comes from the cosmological and astrophysical data from type Supernovae Ia (SNIa) \cite{Riess1}, \cite{Perlm}, \cite{Astier}, the spectra of the Cosmic Microwave Background (CMB) \cite{Spergel}-\cite{Planck2015XIV} radiation anisotropies and Large Scale Structure (LSS) \cite{Bertone}, \cite{Freese}.
+One of the alternatives to explain this faster expansion phase is to consider a mysterious dark energy component with negative pressure.
 The simplest type model of dark energy corresponds to a positive cosmological constant $\Lambda$.
 Another important component of our Universe is dark matter, it shares the non luminous nature with the dark energy.
 It is gravitationally attractive and leads to the formation of large scale structures.

 There are several models which attempt to explain the origin or the dynamics of the dark matter and the dark energy.
-Some of them propose that the origin could be come form a kind of dynamical scalar field, as the quintessence model \cite{Ferreira}-\cite{Sahni}.
-Other models expect that the cosmological term $\Lambda$ should not be strictly constant, they appear as smooth functions of the Hubble rate $H(t)$ \cite{Grande}-\cite{Alcaniz}.
+Some of them propose that the origin could become form a kind of dynamical scalar field, as the quintessence model \cite{Ferreira}-\cite{Sahni}.
+Other models expect that the cosmological term $\Lambda$ should not be strictly constant, it appears as a smooth function of the Hubble rate $H(t)$ \cite{Grande}-\cite{Alcaniz}.
+It has actually been shown that, in some cases, these models can actually fit the data better than the concordance $\Lambda$CDM model at a level of $3-4\sigma$ \cite{Sola1}-\cite{Sola5}.

 A considerable alternative to the $\Lambda$CDM model is the possibility of interaction in the dark sector.
 This non-gravitational interaction gives rise to a continuous transfer of energy between dark, energy and matter, i.e. we suppose that one component can feel the presence of the other through the gravitational expansion of the Universe \cite{Luis}.
 As it is expected, a connection between the dark components changes the background evolution of the dark sector \cite{Luis7}-\cite{Vali}, giving rise to a rich cosmological dynamics compared with non interacting models.
-Current data are compatible with interaction models although the evidence is, so far, not fully conclusive \cite{Costa}, \cite{Abdalla}.
+It can be found that this phenomenon seems to be possible at theoretical level when coupled scalar fields are considered \cite{Amendola1}, \cite{Amendola2} and it is also compatible with the current data coming from Planck \cite{Yang1}-\cite{Abdalla}.